nkma1989/azurefunctions-keras-model/README.md

 az functionapp config appsettings set --name keras-mnist-functionapp --resource-group keras-mnist-tutorial --settings ModelWeightsPath=./modelfiles/Keras-Mnist_weights.pkl ModelJSONPath=./modelfiles/Keras-Mnist_json.pkl
 ```

 Now we are ready to publish our functionapps(you need to be in the keras-mnist-model folder).
-The --build-native-deps will compiles the dependencies in a docker container and deploy the functionapp as such.
+The --build-native-deps compiles the dependencies in a docker container and deploys the functionapp as such.
 ```
 func azure functionapp publish keras-mnist-functionapp --build-native-deps
 ```